oracle/oci-grafana-logs/docs/linux.md

 3. The region is listed next to **Home**.

 For details and reference, see: [Regions and Availability Domains](https://docs.oracle.com/en-us/iaas/Content/General/Concepts/regions.htm#top)
-Make note of the region as you'll need it later to configure your OCI Metrics Grafana Data Source.
+Please make note of the region as you'll need it later to configure your OCI Logging Grafana Data Source.

 ### Getting the Tenancy OCID